 No, staterooms don't typically have them, and if you have an inside cabin you can't rely on the sun to wake you up.
 So a small, packable alarm clock is useful if you don't want to use your phone's alarm clock.

 Keep in mind that you can use your phone's alarm clock while in airplane mode, so you don't have to worry about roaming charges.

 I feel sick on boats, but rarely on cruise ships.
 Still, you never know when the seas will be rough, so I bring along a pack of Sea Bands among my cruise essentials.

-They really help with motion sickness, and you don't have that drowsy feeling from sea sickness pills (although I always bring along a couple of Dramamine pills just in case of really rough seas).
+They really help with motion sickness, and you don't have that drowsy feeling from sea sickness pills (although I always bring along a couple of Dramamine or Meclizine pills just in case of really rough seas).

 It's always cheaper to buy sea sickness pills in your local pharmacy rather than on board ship, which may charge as much as $4 for four pills.

 Yes, pretty much all cruise ships have hand sanitizer stands throughout the ship these days, and it can't hurt to use them.
 But you won't always be near one--certainly not on excursions-- so your cruise essentials should include a 1 oz, flat bottle of hand sanitizer (it's slightly less bulky than a round bottle).